 B-Series Sport Suspension Kit - BMW F22 M235i & M240i

-BMW suspension tuning is an obsession at Birds, 1) because we believe it plays the most crucial role in what makes a truly enjoyable road car, and 2) because we are always so disappointed with modern BMW set ups.
-Not only is the ride quality poor (particularly at the rear), but the car demonstrates a real lack of composure and control when driving quickly on bumpy or undulating roads.
-Sudden changes of direction are common, along with a consistent "jiggly" or "fidgety" sensation from the rear.
+Not only is the ride quality very poor, particularly at the rear, but the cars demonstrate a real lack of composure and control when driving quickly on bumpy or undulating roads.
+Sudden changes of direction are common, along with a constant "jiggly" or "fidgety" sensation from the rear.
 The reason?
 Suspensions designed for German roads do not work very well on UK roads.